7 minute read

 Wealth management

 Brokerage firms can use NED to identify their exposure in a troubled market.
-For example, when a firm wants to know how much capital is invested in a given company showing market weakness.
+For example, a firm might want to know how much capital is invested in a given company showing market weakness.

 With NED, firms search existing data to determine their investment level across the enterprise.